dhinakaranrs/Music-Program-/README.md

 # Music-Program-
-Own Music composition using Clark's Tables frequencies was done in c++ programming language BY DHINAKARAN RS
+Own Music composition using Clark's Tables frequencies in c++ programming language BY DHINAKARAN RS